 Our venture investments are non-concessionary.
 TNC invests via the iSelect Fund.
 We identify companies developing innovative solutions that will scale one or a multitude of the practices we know build soil health.
 We believe that TNC’s investments in these innovations will send a critical signal to other investors around the opportunity to invest for returns and impact.
 Through these investments, we believe we can get closer to our goal of advancing a broad transition to regenerative agriculture.

-Our investments include:
+Our current investments include:

 Growers Edge A financial technology (fintech) company that delivers farm enterprise income assurance through data-driven products, solutions, and tools.
 The company reduces the financial exposure for farm operations adopting new technology or practices through warranty-backed crop plans and ag financing solutions.